Learning Material Sample

 Enterprise investment schemes (EISs) and venture capital trusts (VCTs) give tax relief as an incentive to investors for investing in them.
 However, they are generally high risk and with a low degree of liquidity.

 The enterprise investment scheme provides tax relief to investors who subscribe for new shares in small trading companies not listed on the Stock Exchange.
-Tax relief is given at the basic rate up to t...
+Tax relief is given at 30% up to the annual permitted maximum in a tax year, which is £1m a year (£2m if investments in excess of £1m are made in knowledge-intensive companies).
+After three ...

 Shortened demo course.
 See details at foot of page.

-...t is similar to an investment trust and invests in a range of companies.
-Dividends from VCTs of up to £200,000 per tax year are free of income tax and there is no liability for capital gains tax on disposal (and the shares do not have to be held for a minimum period for this to apply).
+...of £200,000 for newly issued shares in them.
+Income tax relief is withdrawn if the shares are disposed of within five years (unless the disposal is to a spouse or civil partner).
+A venture capital trust is similar to an investment trust and invests in a range of companies.
+Dividends from VCTs are free of income tax and there is no liability for capital gains tax on disposal (and the shares do not have to be held for a minimum period for this to apply).

 Explain the taxation of dividends paid from Venture Capital Trusts (VCTs).